MicrosoftDocs/sql-docs/docs/linux/tutorial-sql-server-ag-kubernetes.md

 ## Clean up resources

-When no longer needed, delete the reosurce group and all related resources.
+When no longer needed, delete the resource group and all related resources.
 Run the following command:
 >[!WARNING]
 >This command completely deletes everythin in the resource group.
 None of the components of the Kubernetes cluster will be available after you delete the resource group.